littlefish-tech/liri-node-app/README.md

 )}

 ```
-- MOvie-this is a very fun part, and we can search a movie's detail information by typing the command and the movie's name.
+- Movie-this is a very fun part, and we can search a movie's detail information by typing the command and the movie's name.
 If the user not type anything, then it will show the default movie detail "Mr, Nobody" in the terminal.

 ``` javascript